IMPORTANT INFORMATION FOR ROBOTICS AND BEYOND’S STEM & DESIGN CAMP CLASS TOPICS

-4 days, 1 block/day.
-May choose for two blocks/day with permission.
-Ages 12+ or by permission and prior experience with LEGO NXT or EV3 robotics.
-Individual and/or group projects for advanced students wanting to explore larger and more complex robots.
-Robot systems include LEGO NXT and EV3.
-Programming is done with Mindstorms or RobotC.
-This topic is especially good for students wanting to join or increase skills for a FIRST Lego League (FLL) or FIRST Tech Challenge (FTC) team, or who want to learn a C-based language and have a fun way to apply it.
-A FIRST LEGO League, 2018 competition field will be available for campers wanting to learn about this program or sharpen their FLL skills for next season.
+May choose for two periods/day with permission.
+Ages 12+ or by permission and prior experience with LEGO NXT or EV3, or VEX robotics.
+For students wanting to explore larger and more complex robots using metal components, nuts and bolts, and hands-on electrical connections.
+Programming uses Mindstorms or RobotC.
+This topic is especially good for students wanting to gain skills for a VEX or FIRST Tech Challenge (FTC) competition team, or who want to learn a C-based language and have a fun way to apply it.
+Offered Period 1 (P1).

 DRONES AND AVIATION

 Ages 11+ or by permission.
 Students will learn about the engineering and science that make drone helicopters possible, about applications for drones and discuss problems caused by drone technology.
 Each student will build a remote controlled drone, which they will keep, while learning soldering techniques and how a drone is assembled.
 Materials fee: $95 includes a video camera for the drone.
 Use of the camera is not necessary to operate the drone.
 Offered Period 1 (P1) or 3 (P3).

 Electronics 1: Electronic Circuit Basics and Soldering (expand for details)